react-native-community/directory/README.md

 ## How do I add a library?

-- Add it at the end of `react-native-libraries.json` file.
+- Add it **at the end** of [`react-native-libraries.json`](https://github.com/react-native-community/directory/blob/main/react-native-libraries.json) file (we use the order in that file for "Recently added" sort option).
 - Submit a PR.

+> [!NOTE]
-> **Note** Please follow format, fields order and indentation as seen below, skip any of the `false` values and do not fill optional fields, unless it's necessary.
+> Please follow format, fields order and indentation as seen below, skip any of the `false` values and do not fill optional fields, unless it's necessary.
+> You can find the detailed descriptions of the fields below the entry template.

 ```json
 {